Bernardo Couto

-Bernardo Marques Duarte Couto (born 16 August 2002), known also as Berna, is a Portuguese professional footballer who plays as an attacking midfielder for Bulgarian First League club Spartak Varna.
+Bernardo Marques Duarte Couto (born 16 August 2002), known also as Berna, is a Portuguese professional footballer who plays as an attacking midfielder for Bulgarian First League club CSKA 1948 Sofia.

 Career

 Berna spend his youth career at Braga.
 He made his professional debut for the team on 1 April 2022 in a league match against Benfica.
 On 21 May 2022 he signed his first professional contract with Braga, keeping him in the team until 2025.
 In July 2023 he moved to Trofense with Braga keeping 30% of his rights.

 On 12 July 2024, he moved to Bulgarian First League club Spartak Varna.
 He scored his debut goal in the league on 23 October 2024 in a match against Lokomotiv Plovdiv, and was sent off seconds later, as he received a second yellow card for taking his shirt off.